ebimodeling/sugarbag/README.md

 sugarbag

-Analysis of sugarcane yield and nitrogen
+Analysis of sugarcane yield and nitrogen application

+Processing data
+Analysing data
+To graph Results
+To write methodology
+Collect more data from literature
+Process

 ========